bongjaekwon/FGB-OPRAm-SQAUE/README.md

 *   Matplotlib
 *   Seaborn

-All experiments were run on a machine equipped with an Intel Xeon Gold 6248R CPU, an NVIDIA Tesla V100 GPU, and 128 GB of RAM, running Ubuntu 20.04.
+All experiments were run on a machine equipped with an NVIDIA Geforce 3080 GPU, and 32 GB of RAM, running Fedora 41.

 ## Results